shadowsocks/shadowsocks-org/src/content/en/spec/03-one-time-auth.md

 # (Deprecated)

+OTA is deprecated.
+DO NOT USE.
+Please use AEAD ciphers instead.

+---

 One-time authentication (shortened as _OTA_) is a new experimental feature designed to improve the security against [CCA](https://en.wikipedia.org/wiki/Chosen-ciphertext_attack).
 You should understand the [protocol](protocol.html) before reading this document.

 By default, the server that supports OTA should run in the compatible mode.
 OTA is only applied if the client's request header has a flag set.
 However, if the server switch on OTA explicitly, all clients must switch on OTA, otherwise connections will be denied.